directdemocracy-vote/judge/httpdocs/test/README.md

-# Simulation of the adoption of DirectDemocraty in a population
+# Simulation of the adoption of DirectDemocracy in a population
 Given a geographic area, the algorithm will randomly generate new citizens according to the density of population in the area.
-When created, a citizen is attributed a number of endorsements that she will create during her life.
+When created, a citizen is attributed a number of endorsements that they will create during their life.
 Everyday, the citizen has a small chance to endorse another citizen.
 Once new citizens and endorsements are created for a day, the algorithm recompute the reputation of each citizen.
 According to this new reputation, it will then endorse the ones that have a reputation greater than a given threshold and revoke the others.
-The simulation run for a predetermined numbers of days.
+The simulation runs for a predetermined numbers of days.

 ## Data structures